 4. Slow down...we will be in touch

-It’s important to note that we generally launch walking parties around September 15th, October 15th, January 15th, and March 15th.
+It’s important to note that we generally launch walking parties around late September, late October, late January, and sometimes late March (depending on how many classes have signed up).
 If you sign up before or around the time of any of these launches, you can expect to hear from us via email.
 We will send a confirmation survey that you must complete in full in order to confirm your participation.
-If you do not hear from us and you have signed up close to a launch date, please write to us at firstname.lastname@example.org.
+If you do not hear from us and you have signed up close to a launch date, please write to us at email@example.com.
 If you sign up your class between launches, we will be in touch with you to join our upcoming launch.